ANOTHER DOOMSDAY PASSES - TIME TO GET REAL

 Recently I published an article attacking the bias of the U.S. press, lamenting the loss of reporters the likes of Walter Cronkite.
 Often I cite the Jerusalem Post or HaAretz, but unfortunately they are often overly liberal.
 Over the past year or two I have often gained insight into world events from a surprising source – Al-Jazeera.
 It may be an Arab news agency, but they seem to have a remarkable ability to actually report the news.
 The excerpt shown above from their story about the Mayan doomsday predictions is followed by quite an amazing statistic.
 Not just 20% of Chinese were worrying about 12/21/2012, but 22% of Americans and Turks are also concerned.
 In the U.S. some school districts are cancelling classes in light of the fear that there may be violence associated with the day.

 WHO IS TO BLAME?
-There's plenty of blame to go around.
-Many articles point to a misunderstanding of the Mayan calendar system.
-Al-Jazeera tried to clear this up with its article (their text in dark blue) by stating:
+There'l-Jazeera tried to clear this up with its article (their text in dark blue) by stating:

 …the Mayan calendar has been misinterpreted.
 Just like our calendars expire at the end of the year, so too does the Maya's long clock, they say.
 It doesn't mean the end of time, it simply means the beginning of a new time cycle.